 Other nearby markers.
-The Old Homestead (approx. 0.9 miles away); Crockett World War I Veterans Memorial (approx. 1˝ miles away); Anza Expedition of 1776 (approx. 2.3 miles away); Lefty Gomez Field (approx. 2.3 miles away); The De Anza Expedition in Rodeo (approx. 2.3 miles away); First Wireless Station (approx. 2˝ miles away); The Burlington Hotel (approx. 3 miles away); McNear Warehouse (approx. 3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+The Old Homestead (approx. 0.9 miles away); A Retreat in the Hills (approx. 1.1 miles away); Remnants from Days Gone By (approx. 1.1 miles away); Crockett World War I Veterans Memorial (approx. 1½ miles away); Anza Expedition of 1776 (approx. 2.3 miles away); Lefty Gomez Field (approx. 2.3 miles away); The De Anza Expedition in Rodeo (approx. 2.3 miles away); Beyond These Sentry Houses (approx. 2.4 miles away).
 Touch for a list and map of all markers in Crockett.

 More about this marker.
 The marker is at a signed vista point, about 400 feet uphill from The Dead Fish.
 (That's the name of the restaurant.)

 Also see . . .
 The Al Zampa Memorial Bridge Foundation.
 The foundation presents more information on its namesake.
 (Submitted on December 17, 2015, by Andrew Ruppenstein of Sacramento, California.)